suncoast-devs/handbook/lessons/full-stack-build-an-app/33-restaurant-edit.md

 ## Using the route from `Restaurant.jsx`

-Next we will add an `Edit` button on the `Restaurant.jsx` page to send us to the `/restaurants/:id/edit` URL.
-We only show this link if the user is logged in and the user id for this restaurant is the same as the logged in user.
+Next, we will add an `Edit` button on the `Restaurant.jsx` page to send us to the `/restaurants/:id/edit` URL.
+We only show this link if the user is logged in and the user id for this restaurant is the same as the logged-in user.

 ```jsx
 {